Nextiva / Blog / Marketing & Sales

 The key is to make the offer relevant to why they left.

 Let’s say a customer left because of pricing concerns.
-Offering perks like credits or discounts for each successful referral can address that pain point while reintroducing them to your product.
+Offering perks, such as credits or discounts, for each successful referral can address that pain point while reintroducing them to your product.

 Customer Journey Map